Addictions and Mental Health

 This course provides an introduction to addictions, mental health and concurrent disorders, the unique features of each and the integration of services and supports in addictions and mental health.
 Students explore the prevention and treatment continuum in Canada, historical and cultural perspectives and frameworks and models.
 A bio-psycho-social-spiritual framework is addressed, and current practices are reviewed, including research and best practice guidelines.

-This course educates students about drug and alcohol use and the abuse of various substances in the body and how it affects ones behaviour.
-An introduction to the science of Pharmacology is included and students will study a number of drugs such as: alcohol, nicotine, prescription drugs, hallucinogens, cocaine, narcotics, and marijuana, inhalants, and steroids.
+This course educates students about drug and alcohol use and the abuse of various substances in the body and how it affects one's behaviour.
+An introduction to the science of Pharmacology is included and students will study a few drugs such as: alcohol, nicotine, prescription drugs, hallucinogens, cocaine, narcotics, marijuana, inhalants, and steroids.
 They will also examine concepts of clinical practice and program design and learn how and when to apply them.

 Access to mental health and addictions services can be challenging due to the complexity of the system of service, funding sources, and issues relating to stigma and barriers.
 In this course, students learn about the current issues, trends and developments in the integration of services in order to promote coordinated, efficient access to services while focusing on early intervention, treatment and community supports.
 Students explore a range of services for children, youth, adults, older adults, and individuals with special needs.
 Workplace issues and supports are discussed.

-Bio-psycho-social-spiritual assessment, interventions and the determinants of health are explored in this course.
-Students will examine Holistic interventions and current practices such as mindfulness, nutrition, exercise, selfcare and continuing care.
-Interdisciplinary practice and interprofessional collaboration is emphasized.
-Students will also explore the role of the family in holistic intervention.
+Bio-psycho-social-spiritual assessments and interventions and the determinants of health are explored in this course.
+Holistic interventions and current practices are included such as mindfulness, nutrition, exercise, and alternative therapeutic approaches.
+Interdisciplinary practice and inter-professional collaboration is emphasized.
+Students also explore the notion of family and community in the role of holistic intervention.

-Students enhance their capacity in working with members of non-dominant populations.
-Students facilitate development of self-awareness, theoretical knowledge, and skill acquisition.
-Assignments entail a strong component of personal reflection and self assessment.
-Students develop knowledge and skills necessary to inform work with multicultural and diverse individuals and groups identified by age, ability, gender, sexual orientation, race and ethnicity, and socioeconomic status.
-Students critically examine the concept of diversity, stigmatized social identities, and the impact on services and supports.
+Students will enhance their capacity in working with members of non-dominant populations.
+Students will facilitate development of self-awareness, theoretical knowledge, and skill acquisition.
+Assignments will entail a strong component of personal reflection and self assessment.
+Students will develop knowledge and skills necessary to inform work with multicultural and diverse individuals and groups identified by age, ability, gender, sexual orientation, race and ethnicity, and socioeconomic status, etc. Students will critically examine the concept of diversity, stigmatized social identities, and the impact on services and supports.

 In this course, students develop their knowledge of ethical guidelines and practice in addictions and mental health within an inter-professional context.
 Students reflect on their individual scope of practice and build on their understanding and practice of effective and professional teamwork.
 Inter-professional and ethical challenges and dilemmas are analyzed in case scenarios, and ethical approaches are discussed.
 Students review certification options after graduation and develop personal plans and professional portfolios.